tobidechamp15/Issue-Tracker-Technical-Interview/README.md

 - Skipped real-time updates (WebSockets) in favor of hardening core CRUD + auth given the time budget
 - Skipped email notifications and file attachments — these don't map to scored rubric categories
 - Used a single deployment unit (Next.js monolith) instead of separate frontend/backend repos
+- No rate limiting on auth routes (login/register/refresh) — acceptable for an MVP given bcrypt's inherent cost per attempt, but would add a fixed-window limiter (Redis-backed) before handling real traffic

 ## Future Improvements